PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 #### Value Types

-When we need to rovide a value for an operator, that value can be numeric, boolean or string literals (even NULL); cell references; or even an Excel formulae.
+When we need to provide a value for an operator, that value can be numeric, boolean or string literals (even NULL); cell references; or even an Excel formulae.

 ##### Literals